Ferjani Sassi

-Ferjani Sassi (فرجاني ساسي; born 18 March 1992) is a Tunisian professional footballer who plays as a midfielder for Al Duhail and the Tunisia national team.
+Ferjani Sassi (فرجاني ساسي; born 18 March 1992) is a Tunisian professional footballer who plays as a midfielder for Qatar Stars League club Al-Gharafa and the Tunisia national team.

 Club career

 Sassi started his career with CS Sfaxien where he won the Tunisian League and CAF Confederation Cup in 2013, then he transferred to French club Metz in 2015.
 In 2018, he went back to Tunisia to join ES Tunis, then he played for Al Nassr in Saudi Arabia, and Zamalek in Egypt.

 International career

 Sassi played his first international game with the Tunisia senior national team on 8 June 2013, against Sierra Leone (2–2), where he was part of the starting squad and played the entire match.

 He was in Tunisia's squad for the 2018 FIFA World Cup in Russia, scoring a penalty in Tunisia's opening game against England.
-Sassi was also deep in controversy after he tackled England striker Harry Kane in the penalty box which outraged England supporters.